-In January 2017, SEED-SB was launched as a coordinated campus-wide program designed to stimulate new, diverse, and lasting economic development opportunities.
-Building on UCSB's existing strengths in creating successful faculty and student entrepreneurial endeavors in every market from the environment to advanced materials, SEED-SB is designed to continue to launch successful and lasting businesses in the local and state economy.
-By leveraging AB2664 funds, SEED-SB has been able to expand physical infrastructure, educational programming, technology translation, and startup incubation and acceleration at UCSB.
+In January 2017, UC Santa Barbara Innovation & Entrepreneurship (UCSB I&E) was initially launched as SEED-SB, a coordinated campus-wide program designed to stimulate new, diverse, and lasting economic development opportunities.
+Building on UCSB's existing strengths in creating successful faculty and student entrepreneurial endeavors in every market from the environment to advanced materials, UCSB I&E is designed to continue to launch successful and lasting businesses in the local and state economy.
+By leveraging AB2664 funds, UCSB I&E has been able to expand physical infrastructure, educational programming, technology translation, and startup incubation and acceleration at UCSB.

 The Bren Eco-Entrepreneurship (Eco-E) program offers formal entrepreneurship education as it relates to environmental products and services and connects students with resources in the impact investment community.
 Addressing environmental and natural-resource problems requires ingenuity, agile thinking, and entrepreneurship.
 Graduate students in the Eco-E program learn how to move environmental solutions from concept to market.

 The California Nano Systems Institute (CNSI) and the Center for Science and Engineering Partnerships (CSEP) provide physical office & laboratory space, grant affordable access to recharge labs in order to enhance startup resources, and facilitate professional development for graduate students and postdoctoral scholars.

 The Offices of Technology & Industry Alliances (TIA) protect and license UCSB intellectual property; license IP to companies and UCSB startups; and offer a startup support program, which connects startups to regional, state, and national resources.